 As part of the work carried out by the MRV Energy team, a complementary field survey was carried out, allowing the previously prepared characterization to be complemented.

 4.2 Topography

-The project site is located in a hillside area with a gentle slope from north to south.
-The elevation varies between approximately 37 meters near the northern end to about 28 meters in the southern end.
+The project site is located on flat area with a gentle slope from north to south and from east to west.
+The elevation varies between approximately 56 and 49 meters.